kubernetes/enhancements/keps/sig-scheduling/902-non-preempting-priorityclass/README.md

   Yes, the feature can be disabled if the PreemptionPolicy isn't set.

 * **What happens if we reenable the feature if it was previously rolled back?**
-  If we reenable the feature, the Pod with high priority and NonPreemptionPolicy will be eligible to preempt others pods with low priority When cluster resources are tight.
+  If we reenable the feature, the Pod with high priority and NonPreemptionPolicy will be eligible to preempt other pods with low priority when cluster resources are tight.

 * **Are there any tests for feature enablement/disablement?**
   No